corda/corda/docs/source/contributing-flow-state-machines.rst

 How to add suspending operations
 --------------------------------

-To add a suspending operation that's a simple request-response type function that perhaps involves some external IO you can use the internal ``FlowAsyncOperation`` interface.
+To add a suspending operation for a simple request-response type function that perhaps involves some external IO we can use the internal ``FlowAsyncOperation`` interface.

 .. container:: codeset